softprops/lambda-rust/README.md

     http://localhost:9001/2015-03-31/functions/myfunction/invocations
 ```

-You can also the `aws` cli to invoke your function locally.
+You can also use the `aws` cli to invoke your function locally.
 The `--payload` is a means of providing your function's input.

 ```sh
 $ aws lambda invoke \